testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

 :white_check_mark: &nbsp; **Do:** If applicable, authenticate using the same mechanism like production so the same code will get tested.
 Practically, this means passing a signed token with the request and/or stubbing the claim provider to authorize the request.
-In any design decision,
+Like any other testing design decision, one should strive to use the same code paths like production.
+As long as it doesn't sacrifies the developer experience.
+In many authentication scenarios,

 Ideas - JWT, user pass, user microservice verification, login per file, invert the middleware